CerisWhite/Orchis/README.md

 This is an off-topic question.
 Next.
 - **What is Zena?**

-Zena is a Character in the game, and the inspiration of the Bot used in the DL Revived Discord Server for reporting different things from Orchis.
+Zena is a Character in the game, and the inspiration of the Bot used in the DL Revived Discord Server for reporting different things from both Orchis and Dawnshard.
 Anything related to the bot functionality uses the name "Zena" in some way.
 - **Why create Fluoresce instead of using an existing database program?**

 Because other database programs relied on external dependencies, and in order to run on a Chromebook with only the NodeJS runtime, a pure-JS solution was needed.